How to Write a College Application Essay: A Complete Guide

 Grammar and Spelling Mistakes

 Knowing how to write a college application essay includes detecting spelling, punctuation, and grammar mistakes.
-Error-free personal statements go far to illustrate applicants’ excellent writing skills.
-Students might ask teachers, mentors, or others they trust to read their essays to catch any mistakes before submitting them.
+Error-free personal statements go far to illustrate your excellent writing skills.
+Ask a teacher, mentor, or college counselor you trust to read your essay and catch any mistakes before submitting.